-Whenever you send something that isn’t useful anymore in its current form in the right direction for a new use—instead of to a dump—you are singlehandedly helping to keep our land and water clean.
-You’re reducing the amount of waste accumulated in landfills and in our rivers, lakes, and oceans.
+Whenever you send something that isn’t useful anymore in its current form in the right direction for a new use—instead of to a dump—you are singlehandedly helping to keep our land and water clean, curb emissions, and slow climate change.
+You’re helping manufacturers “mine the urban forest” for the materials to make new products so those products can be made at much lower cost to the planet.
+You’re also reducing the amount of waste accumulated in local landfills and in our rivers, lakes, and oceans.
 This is vitally important, given that waste affects our air quality as well as our drinking water.
 In addition to posing a hazard of contaminating a community’s groundwater supplies, landfills release a mixture of dangerous gases into the air as the waste decays and reacts to the exposure of foreign elements.
 Among these gases is methane, a greenhouse gas that inflicts long-term damage by absorbing energy and slowing the rate at which the energy escapes to space, thereby contributing to warming the Earth.
 Trash isn’t harmless.
 With proper disposal of our waste, diverting what we can from going to the dump, we help keep our atmosphere and water healthy and clean for ourselves, our children, and our grandchildren.

 We’ve touched on what is commonly known about the positive environmental impacts of recycling.
 What is often not as well understood is the fact that recycling is also very beneficial to our economy.
 For cities that have to pay by the ton for their landfill usage, recycling can reduce taxpayer-funded municipal budgets by millions of dollars.
 Recycling helps create jobs, as well as reduces the cost and need of new materials.
 Recycling is more labor-intensive than waste management, and therefore requires a larger workforce.
 Economic analysis shows that recycling can generate three times as much revenue per ton as landfill disposal and almost six times as many jobs.
 As the number of people who recycle increases, the demand for collectors, plant workers, and technicians continues to grow.

-Separating your waste into piles meant for the landfill or for recycling might seem like an isolated action with a tiny impact.
+Separating your waste into recycling might seem like an isolated action with a tiny impact.
 Its impact is much greater than you know.
 Don’t forget, it just takes one person to create change.
 You can be that person.